Steak and Potato Foil Packs

 Ingredients You’ll Need

-You don’t need a ton of ingredients to make these tasty steak and potato foil packs.
+You don’t need a ton of ingredients to make these tasty steak foil packets.
 Just a few essential fridge and pantry items that I outline below.

 • Steak: I tested this steak and potato foil pack recipe with flank steak, ribeye, and top sirloin.
 While this recipe worked with all of them, top sirloin is my first choice for foil packets.
 It’s lean, flavorful, and stays tender when cooked using this method.